Uniswap/foundry-template/CONTRIBUTING.md

 ## Deployment

-This repo utilizes versioned deployments.
-Any changes to a contract should update the version of this specific contract.
-A script is provided that extracts deployment information from the `run-latest.json` file within the `broadcast` directory generated while the forge script runs.
-From this information a JSON and markdown file is generated containing various information about the deployment itself as well as past deployments.
+After deployments are executed a script is provided that extracts deployment information from the `run-latest.json` file within the `broadcast` directory generated while the forge script runs.
+From this information a JSON and markdown file is generated using the [Forge Chronicles](https://github.com/0xPolygon/forge-chronicles) library containing various information about the deployment itself as well as past deployments.

 ### Deployment